- SCU Home Page

 Santa Clara University does not hold either need-based or merit-based scholarships or grant funds in reserve for appeals.
 All available funds are offered at the time of initial award.
 Very few appeal requests are granted.
-To be considered for appeal funding there must have been a significant change in your family circumstances since the time you filed your FAFSA and CSS/Financial Aid PROFILE forms that caused your demonstrated financial need to change.
+To be considered for appeal funding there must have been a significant change in your family circumstances since the time you filed your FAFSA that caused your demonstrated financial need to change.
 The change in family circumstances must be documented (e.g., ongoing unemployment or excessive medical expenses not covered by insurance).
 Santa Clara University will not grant an appeal on the basis of a higher award offer from another school.
 If you choose to submit an appeal request based on changed circumstances, it will be reviewed once all proper supporting documentation is received and, if additional funds are available, you will be notified as soon as possible.

 What happens to my financial aid eligibility if I get married?

 You will not necessarily receive more financial assistance if you get married.
 According to federal regulations, you are still dependent on your parents for the academic year if you get married after you file the Free Application for Federal Student Aid (FAFSA).
 Dependency status cannot be updated based on marriage until the following academic year.
 If you are married prior to filing the FAFSA, you will be considered an independent student for federal financial aid.
 This means that your parents will not need to provide financial information on the FAFSA; they also will not have to sign your application.